treeman/7days/readme.txt

             How does Settings work?
 Why do we need it?
 Comment a bit better

-            Don't use iterators for ShuffleBag, slow and ugly code Use a simple vector...

             We don't have any animation sprite?
                 We only use sf::Sprite?
 Check how it works, and can we do something better?

             What does Tweak do?
 Why?
                 Change name?
 T.T

-            Make Vec2D immutable

             Does VisualDebug work?
                 Make examples of all functionality!